 “UN’s last chance to save the Human Rights Council from itself,” says UN Watch executive director Hillel Neuer

-In a letter sent today (see full text below) to Secretary-General Ban Ki-moon, the President of the General Assembly, High Commissioner for Human Rights Louise Arbour, and all 192 UN ambassadors, the NGO coalition—including the Geneva-based UN Watch, Freedom House, Directorio Democratico Cuba, and 24 other groups from Switzerland, Italy, Pakistan, Australia and Nigeria—urged the General Assembly to excise the regressive elements of the proposal that on Monday will be presented in person by Human Rights Council president Romulus De Costea.
+In a letter sent today (see full text below) to Mr. Ban, the President of the General Assembly, High Commissioner for Human Rights Louise Arbour, and all 192 UN ambassadors, the NGO coalition—including the Geneva-based UN Watch, Freedom House, Directorio Democratico Cuba, and 24 other groups from Switzerland, Italy, Pakistan, Australia and Nigeria—urged the General Assembly to excise the regressive elements of the proposal that on Monday will be presented in person by Human Rights Council president Romulus De Costea.

 The General Assembly will be asked next week to validate the much-criticized June 2007 changes adopted by the Human Rights Council, its subsidiary, by “taking note” of a report that contains the package.
 The General Assembly has full discretion to veto or modify any council decision.
 In the past, the UN’s Economic and Social Council (ECOSOC) successfully overturned several resolutions of its subsidiary, the discredited and now-defunct Commission on Human Rights.
 This past summer, ECOSOC reversed decisions by its Committee on NGOs in order to accredit two gay rights organizations.